 Do ahead: Baked cheesecake can be chilled, covered, up to 1 week.

 Do you have a food processor?
 If so, listen closely: this recipe is easier than you can imagine.
 For the crust, you can go ahead and grind your cookies and pecans (no need to pre-chop, although it helps to break up the cookies a little), and sugars together to make fine crumbs, then even add cold (!) butter in cubes and run the machine until the mixture clumps.
 You can then wipe out your food processor bowl (not even fully wash it, it doesn’t matter) and make the cheesecake layer in there.
 But I put the ingredients in a different order: First in the bowl go the sugars, then cold (!) cream cheese, cut into a few chunks.
 Blend and blend together until it’s absolutely smooth, no lumps at all.
 Scrape down the sides.
 Now add pumpkin, cornstarch, salt, and spices and blend to combine.
 Add the eggs one at time, blending briefly between additions.
-Add the cream and bourbon, if using.
+Add the vanilla, cream and bourbon, if using.
 That’s it; you can go ahead and pour it over the crust now and bake it as written above.